 Sr.No.
-Particulars Amount 1 Notional face value of exchange traded interest rate derivatives undertaken during the year (instrument-wise) a) b) 2 Notional face value of exchange traded interest rate derivatives outstanding as on 31 st March (instrument-wise) a) b) c) 3 Notional face value of exchange traded interest rate derivatives outstanding and not "highly effective" (instrument-wise) a) b) c) 4 Mark-to-market value of exchange traded interest rate derivatives outstanding and not "highly effective" (instrument-wise) a) b) c)
+Particulars Amount

+1 Notional principal amount of exchange traded

+interest rate derivatives undertaken during the

+year (instrument-wise)

+a)

+(b)

+C)

+2 Notional principal amount of exchange traded

+interest rate derivatives outstanding as on 31 st March (instrument-wise)

+a)

+(a) (b)

+(c)

+3 Notional principal amount of exchange traded

+interest rate derivatives outstanding and not

+"highly effective" (instrument-wise)

+a)

+b)

+c)

+4 Mark-to-market value of exchange traded

+interest rate derivatives outstanding and not

+"highly effective" (instrument-wise)

+a)

+(b)

+(c)

-- xi) Reporting: Banks and Specified AIFIs should submit a monthly statement to DBS or DBS (FID) respectively as per the enclosed format. - 5.
-The above guidelines are subject to review based on the feedback and experience. - 6.
-These guidelines may be placed before the Board of Directors for formulating the policy, framework and appropriate risk control measures before the regulated entities undertake trades in interest rate futures on the stock exchanges.
+xi) Reporting: Banks and Specified AIFIs should submit a monthly statement to DBS or DBS (FID) respectively as per the enclosed format .

+- 5. The above guidelines are subject to review based on the feedback and experience. - 6.
+These guidelines may be placed before the Board of Directors for formulating the policy, framework and appropriate risk control measures before the regulated entities undertake trades in interest rate futures on the stock exchanges. - 7.
+Please acknowledge receipt.